Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Although creating a Google My Business account is more straightforward than many other digital marketing activities, managing and updating the account may be cumbersome.

-Especially if you don’t have any experience with digital marketing or want results from the get-go, it’s in your best interest to hire a professional.
+Especially if you’re learning how to improve Google’s local business ranking or want results from the get-go, it’s in your best interest to hire a professional.
 Once you specify your goals, a professional agency will formulate the right action plan to generate leads and convert them into sales.

-A professional agency will also ensure your local listings are up-to-date and optimised to help improve your ranking.
+A professional agency will also ensure your local rankings are up-to-date and optimised to increase leads from GMB and help improve your ranking.

 What To Avoid In Your GMB Listing?

 So far, we have discussed everything users should do to create a compelling and high-ranking GMB listing.
-However, it’s equally important that users know what to avoid for strengthening their digital marketing via Google My Business.
+However, it’s equally important that users know what to avoid to strengthen their digital marketing via Google My Business.

 So, we have compiled this list of the most common yet avoidable mistakes that first-time users tend to make.